The Things We Carry

-The Things We Carry is a studio album by the straight edge hardcore punk band Have Heart.
-It was released in 2006.
+The Things We Carry is the first full-length album by the straight edge hardcore punk band Have Heart.
+It was released in 2006, following EPs in 2003 and 2004.

 Critical reception

 Las Vegas Weekly called the album "the defining hardcore record of the century so far."
 Punknews.org wrote that "with undeniably earnest lyrics and a blistering, relentless pace, The Things We Carry sets the standards high for what modern day straight-edge hardcore albums should sound like."